 What Causes an Ingrown Toenail?

 Ingrown toenails can develop for various reasons.
 In many people, the tendency to have this common disorder is inherited.
 In other cases, an ingrown toenail is the result of trauma, such as stubbing your toe, having an object fall on your toe, or engaging in activities that involve repeated pressure on the toes, such as kicking or running.
 The most common cause of ingrown toenails is improper trimming.
 Cutting your nails too short encourages the skin next to the nail to fold over the nail.
 Another cause of ingrown toenails is wearing shoes that are tight or short.
 Certain nail conditions are often associated with ingrown toenails.
 For example, if you have had a toenail fungal infection or if you have lost a nail through trauma, you are at greater risk for developing an ingrown toenail.

-• Oral antibiotics : If an infection is present, an oral antibiotic may be prescribed.
+- Oral antibiotics : If an infection is present, an oral antibiotic may be prescribe.

 Preventing Ingrown Toenails

 Many cases of ingrown toenails may be prevented by following these two important tips:

 Trim your nails properly : Cut your toenails in a fairly straight line, and don’t cut them too short.
 You should be able to get your fingernail under the sides and end of the nail.

 Avoid poorly-fitting shoes : Don’t wear shoes that are short or tight in the toe box.
 Also avoid shoes that are loose, because they too cause pressure on the toes, especially when you run or walk briskly.